 The goal of theological study at Fenwick High School is for the student to find God as the source, center and end of his/her life.
 As a school guided by Dominican values and traditions, Fenwick, and especially the Theology Department, is pledged to the following:

-- Dominican education is pledged to giving the student the Truth, especially the Truth who is Christ
+- Dominican education is grounded in Truth, especially the Truth who is Christ.

-- Dominican education seeks to instill a respect for the understanding of the human person
+- Dominican education seeks to instill a respect for and understanding of the human person.

 - Dominican education teaches by word and example a love and trust for the Church and a love for the Sacraments and the role of Mary in our tradition.